MI2CAST/MI2CAST/docs/MI2CAST_guideline.md

 ### Regulation sign of the causal statement (mandatory)
-The regulation sign exerced by the source entity upon the target entity can correspond to an up-regulation or a down-regulation of a specific activity or the quantity of the target.
+The regulation sign exerted by the source entity upon the target entity can correspond to an up-regulation or a down-regulation of a specific activity or the quantity of the target.

 Ontology recommendation:
 * [Molecular Interaction](https://www.ebi.ac.uk/ols/ontologies/mi/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FMI_2234)